 Slow Cooker Peanut Butter Oatmeal

-This recipe will keep in the fridge for a day or two.
+This recipe will keep in the fridge for up to two days.
 It reheats well but is a little less moist.
-Splash it with some almond milk or water and you should be fine!
+Splash it with some extra almond milk or water and you should be fine!

 It's important to use steel cut oats in this recipe - not rolled oats.
 Rolled oats will end up as a soggy mess after this many hours in a slow cooker.

 - If you are looking for a new slow cooker, I use and really recommend this All Clad Slow Cooker .
 This one is only 4-quart, but they make them larger as well!

 I hope you enjoy this recipe as much as I do!

 Some of the above links may be affiliate links, thank you for supporting This Healthy Table!